victoriyaforsythe/PyIRTAM/docs/examples/ex_daily_parameters.rst

    year = 2022
    month = 1
    day = 1
-   dtime = dt.datetime(year, month, day)

-3. Specify solar flux index F10.7 in SFU:
+5. Specify solar flux index F10.7 in SFU:

 ::

    f107 = 90.8

-4. Create any horizontal grid (regular or irregular, global or regional).
+6. Create any horizontal grid (regular or irregular, global or regional).
    The grid arrays (alon and alat) should be flattened to be 1-D arrays.
    This is an example of a regular global grid: